 Clinical hypnosis is a simple and pleasant approach that guides the person into deep relaxation and high concentration to re-focus the subconscious mind.
-This technique can activate the natural healing processes that already are present in the body.
-Clinical hypnosis can also be used to improve performance, eliminate unwanted habits and improve overall well-being.
+This technique can activate the natural healing processes that are already present in the body.
+Clinical hypnosis can also be used to improve performance, eliminate unwanted habits, and improve overall well-being.
 The only requirement for getting therapeutic results is that the person has a conscious desire to change, or in other words, is in agreement with the suggestions.

-What clinical hypnosis can be used for?
+What can clinical hypnosis be used for?

 Hypnosis is an excellent complement to modern medicine to:

 - Find relief from Irritable Bowel Syndrome and gastrointestinal problems